MarkPearlCoZa/Blog_General/_posts/2015-02-25-Trust-Notes.md

 “Start becoming aware of what you tell people, and hear them as the promises that they are.
 It doesn’t matter if you’re using the words “I promise” — you’re still creating a social contract.
 Breaking your promise will always harm your relationship.”

+#### How to maintain trust

+* Be consistent, follow through with what you are saying you will do
+* Maintain open access
+* Don't keep secrets, that means don't tell people things and then demand they don't tell the person that you have told them
+* Keep them in the loop, let them know what's going on etc.
+* Trust them

 #### References ####

 [The Secret Ingredient that makes teams better than others](http://ideas.ted.com/the-secret-ingredient-that-makes-some-teams-better-than-others/)